 Understanding market sizing

-Market sizing seeks to remove that complexity by breaking the analysis“>analysis into smaller sets of assumptions.
+Market sizing seeks to remove that complexity by breaking the analysis into smaller sets of assumptions.

 It can also gauge the value of a market and its profitability – factors that ultimately determine whether the business enters said market.

-The five basic steps to market sizing
+The three basic steps to market sizing

 To be effective, market sizing should be a bottom-up approach.
 Although time-consuming, this approach to market research gives more realistic and accurate market potential.

 In other words, businesses using this approach start with the smallest known pieces of data and then use these data to build up a realistic representation of their market.